-One of the biggest concerns of most AdSense publishers is the ad placement, ad optimization and maintaining a pleasant user experience.
+One of the biggest concerns of most AdSense publishers is ad placement, ad optimization, and maintaining a pleasant user experience.

-Google Auto ads are utilizing artificial intelligence to automatically manage ad placements and ad optimization for the publishers.
+Google Auto ads utilize machine learning and artificial intelligence to automatically manage ad placements and ad optimization for the publishers.
 However, as a publisher, you can manage:

 - Global settings: What ads should be shown

-- Domain-based setting: Configure what ads should be shown on specific domain or sub-domain
+- Domain-based setting: Configure what ads should be shown on a specific domain or sub-domain

-So far we have got mixed reviews from users about Auto ads.
-However, I’m optimistic about the future of AdSense auto ads as it will take away the pain of ad optimization and a blogger can focus on building content while the AdSense takes care of everything else.
-Google AdSense was always a plug and play ad program, but now it’s completely automatic.
+So far, we have got mixed reviews from users about Auto ads.
+However, I’m optimistic about the future of AdSense auto ads as it will take away the pain of ad optimization, and a blogger can focus on building content while AdSense takes care of everything else.
+Google AdSense was always a plug-and-play ad program, but now it’s completely automatic.
 Thanks to artificial intelligence.

 Important things to know about AdSense Auto ads

-Auto-ads is not going to be a problem for anyone who has used Google AdSense.
-However, before you start setting up Auto-ads, here are few things you should know.
+Auto-ads are not going to be a problem for anyone who has used Google AdSense.
+However, before setting up Auto-ads, here are a few things you should know.
 This will also answer your questions before you start integrating it.

 - If you already have AdSense ads placed on your blog, you can decide not to remove it.
 AdSense auto ads will automatically detect those ads and place more ads accordingly.